Home

 1 Birth

-3 Music Education
+3 Music Studies

 Dominique-René de Lerma is Professor of Music at Lawrence University in Appleton, Wisconsin.
 He has generously made his research entry on Ludovic Lamothe

-available to this Website.
+available to this website.
 Here is an excerpt:

 He studied the piano and clarinet at the Institution St. Louis de Gonzague, moving to Paris for study with Louis Diemer at the Conservatory.